tcolar/gollections/README.md

 (native go slice), that requires the use of reflection and copy of each elements one at a time.
 So it's best to not use it at all or only use it as the very last step once all operations are completed.

-Obviously it would have been best if such functions where "baked in" as they could leverage the builtin parametric types that are not unavailable in the user space.
+Obviously it would have been best if such collections/functions where "baked in" as they could leverage the builtin parametric types that are not unavailable in the user space.